 run away along with Cleo and

+They finally catch up with the carnival and start traveling around with them.
+But meanwhile, Emily Elizabeth notices that Clifford is gone and figures out that he’s left the island.
 After awhile, Clifford starts being the star of the show.
 And Shackelford the ferret, who’s always been the star of the show, is jealous and says some mean things to Clifford…

 SDG: Of course, in a Clifford story, people who are mean or annoying are always sorry in the end, so I’m sure Shackelford comes around.
 So, did you like the movie?

-- I liked how the animals work together with all their show
+SEG: I liked how the animals work together with all their show

 tricks to help Clifford at the end.
 And I liked how at one